 Age

-While the condition is less common in older dogs, it’s still possible, particularly if the gland experiences strain or injury.
+While the condition is less common in older dogs, it’s still possible, particularly if the tear gland experiences strain or injury.

 Trauma to the Eye